Princeton 1987 and 2000

 - Richard P. Feynman (1918-88).
 Feynman's photo hanging on the third floor of Jadwin Hall (physics building) of Princeton University.

 - Feynman with Paul A. M. Dirac in Poland (1962), courtesy of Caltech Photo Archive.
 Photo by Marek Holzman.

 - Click here, for more Feynman-related photos.
 As you know, Feynman was one of the most colorful persons of the 20th century.

 - I like him.

-- Val Fitch with John Bardeen, during the first Wigner Symposium held at the University of Maryland In May of 1988.
+- Val Fitch praising Wigner at the Wigner Symposium held at the University of Maryland in 1988.
+Fitch with John Bardeen, during the same conference.
 John Bardeen was Wigner's student. and won two Nobel Prizes.

 - Win Risk, Val Fitch, Fred Goldhaber, and Dave Cassel, during the 1962 departmental picnic in front of the Cosmic Ray Laboratory.

 - Cosmic Ray Laboratory.
 This building, now called the Elementary Particles Lab, was built as a temporary building during the WW-II period.
 This is one of the permanent temporary buildings on the campus.
 Val Fitch started his research program in this building.

 - Weinberg and Treiman (1985).
 Steven Weinberg was Sam Treiman's first student at Princeton.
 He received his degree in 1957.
 Since my advisor was also Treiman, I had to read his thesis before writing mine.
 I received my degree in 1961.